-# 2 – Clear Scrapbook Stamps (get these if you’re a BAD smudger!)
+# 2 – Clear Stamps (get these if you're a BAD smudger!)

 Now that the stamp is ready, you simply stamp it onto an ink pad, or if you prefer, stamp the ink pad onto your stamp.
-Press the stamp onto your paper and you’ll have a beautiful imprint!
-When you’re through using the stamp, clean it off and place it back onto the sheet.
+Press the stamp onto your paper and you'll have a beautiful stamp scrapbook prints!
+When you're through using the stamp, clean it off and place it back onto the sheet.

-I highly recommend that you purchase a few border stamps and a set of “inchies”.
-Inchies are 1″x1″ stamps that look great on greeting cards or in the corners of a scrapbooking page.
+I highly recommend that you purchase a few border stamps and a set of "inches".
+Inches are 1″x1″ stamps that look great on greeting cards or in the corners of a scrapbooking page.

-# 3 – Rubber Scrapbook Stamps (easy as A to Z)
+# 3 – Rubber Stamps (easy as A to Z)

 As I have been experimenting with different types of scrapbook stamping, I have slowly been replacing my wooden rubber stamps with the clear stamps.
 However, I still prefer the rubber stamps when it comes to letters, numbers and phrases.